MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsEmergencyCallRoutingPolicy.md

 ```

 ## DESCRIPTION
-This cmdlet returns one or more Emergency Call Routing policy.
-This Policy is used for the life cycle of emergency call routing - emergency numbers and routing configuration
+This cmdlet returns one or more Emergency Call Routing policies.
+This policy is used for the life cycle of emergency call routing - emergency numbers and routing configuration.

 ## EXAMPLES